-Seems like not so long ago that craft beer was overwhelmingly driven by a unique and singular concept we refer to internally as ‘coopetition’.
-As craft beer grew, the convivial repast of sharing a good beer together (an idea that, incidentally, got a lot of craft brewers started in the first place) remained central to, if not stated in, brewery business plans.
+The early days of craft beer (those of us who remember them) remember an industry overwhelmingly driven by a unique and singular concept we like to call ‘coopetition’.
 The rising tide of craft beer’s popularity would float all our boats, was the unwritten understanding.
 So while we are all trying to make the best beer (and yes, sell the most of it), we’d not let those goals deter us from the higher collective calling we all feel, both to each other and the craft beer loving community as a whole.

-So a few of North Carolina craft beer’s ‘old guard’ have decided to resurrect a piece of #NCbeer history – and brew a reminder of why ‘coopetition’ remains essential to the continued growth of craft beer.
+So in that spirit of coopetition, a few of North Carolina craft beer’s ‘old guard’ have once again decided to resurrect a piece of #NCbeer history – and brew a reminder of why ‘coopetition’ remains essential to the continued growth of craft beer.

-At the time, all three breweries — Olde Hickory, Duck Rabbit and Foothills – were barrel aging beers (another concept in its infancy in craft beer at the time), and decided to blend their three respective barrel aged stouts into one amazing collaborative brew.
+At the time, all three breweries — Olde Hickory, Duck Rabbit and Foothills – were barrel aging beers (another concept in its infancy at the time), and decided to blend their three respective barrel aged stouts into one amazing collaborative brew.

 Thus was born Olde Rabbit’s Foot -the first-ever collaboration beer brewed in North Carolina.

 Understand, the challenges of pulling this off were myriad – but crazy as it seemed, take on those challenges they did.
-The beers – Olde Hickory Event Horizon and Duck Rabbit’s imperial stout called Rabid Duck – were sent here to Foothills, where they were blended with our Sexual Chocolate, then aged in 23-year-old Pappy Van Winkle’s bourbon barrels.
+The beers – Olde Hickory’s Event Horizon and Duck Rabbit’s imperial stout called Rabid Duck – were sent here to Foothills, where they were blended with our Sexual Chocolate Russian Imperial Stout , then aged in 23-year-old Pappy Van Winkle’s bourbon barrels.

 The resulting product had craft beer fans lined up outside our doors for the years (2009 through 2012) that the beer was made.
-It also paved the way for many, many collabs to come statewide and nationwide.
+It also paved the way for the many, many collabs that followed — statewide and nationwide.

-- ORF will go on tap simultaneously at our pub and tasting room, as well as the tap rooms for Olde Hickory Brewery and The Duck-Rabbit Craft Brewery, on Friday November 10th at 4pm.
+- ORF will go on tap simultaneously at our pub and tasting room, as well as at all three Olde Hickory Brewery locations and The Duck-Rabbit Craft Brewery on Friday October 1st.